Azure/missionlz/README.md

 > Don't have Azure CLI?
 Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>

+For more detailed deployment instructions, see our deployment guides for [Bicep](docs/deployment-guide-bicep.md) and [Terraform](docs/deployment-guide-terraform.md).

 ## Scope

 Mission LZ has the following scope: